polkadot-developers/substrate-docs/content/md/en/docs/tutorials/build-application-logic/add-a-pallet.md

 ## Start the blockchain node

-After your node compiles, you are ready to start the node that has been enhanced with nickname capabilities from the [Nicks pallet](https://paritytech.github.io/substrate/master/pallet_nicks/index.html) and interact with it using the front-end template.
+After your node compiles, you are ready to start the node that has been enhanced with lanch a lottery from the [Lottery pallet](https://paritytech.github.io/polkadot-sdk/master/pallet_lottery/) and interact with it using the front-end template.

 To start the local Substrate node: